Kianmhz/Edge-Federated-Learning/README.md

 ## Azure Cloud Setup

 These steps create the Azure resources needed to run the system in Service Bus mode.
-Only needs to be done once per team.

 ### Step 1: Create a Resource Group